hussein66A/Search-Tools/README.md

 ## extract-domains.py
 Extracts domain of a given URL or a list of URLs.

+## extract-endpoints.php
+A script that try to extract endpoints from Javascript files, thanks to ZSeano

 ## extract_links.php
 Extracts links from a given HTML file.

 ## filterurls.py
 Classifies and displays URLs by vulnerability types.

+## finddl.sh
+???

 ## flash-regexp.sh
 Performs regexps listed in `flash-regexp.txt` for Flash apps testing purpose.

 ## gdorks.php
 Generates Google dorks for a given domain (searches are not performed).

+## gg-extract-links.php
+???

 ## hashall.php
 Uses about 40 algorithms to hash a given string.